prestsoftware/prest/docs/src/consistency/cons_budgetary.rst

 This corresponds to the smallest number of observations that need to be removed from a given subject's data in order for the remaining choices to satisfy GARP, SARP, WARP (strict) or WARP (non-strict).

-Prest computes each of these four HM indices for budgetary data by finding both their **upper and lower bounds**.
+Prest |version| computes each of these four HM indices for budgetary data by finding both their **upper and lower bounds**.

 If the two bounds coincide, Prest reports the exact HM index for the axiom in question.
-If they differ, Prest reports the range `m\leq HM \leq n` of possible values.
+If they differ, Prest |version| reports the range `m\leq HM \leq n` of possible values.